 This course is designed to provide the necessary skills and knowledge associated with the design of different air conditioning and heating systems, pipe lay-out and components along with the service aspects and installation.
 Lecture, 2 hours; lab, 2 hours.
+Prerequisite - Take HVC 1210 or HVC 1220 with a grade of C or better.

 HVC 2210.
 Advanced Heating.
 3 hrs.
 This course is a continuation of the HVC 1210.
 It is designed to provide more detailed coverage of the different types of heating systems.
 Lecture, 2 hours; lab, 2 hours.
+Prerequisite - Take HVC 1210 or HVC 1220 with a grade of C or better.

 HVC 2220.
 Domestic Appliances.
 3 hrs.

 This course will deal with troubleshooting and repair of major appliances of the home including: refrigerators, freezers, washers, dryers, ranges, automatic dishwashers, microwave ovens, water heaters, and garbage disposals.
 Lecture, 2 hours; lab, 2 hours.